ComposableFi/composable/docs/docs/internal/ibc-ics20-xcm-assets-transfer-examples.md

 `NOTE: Invariant is that foreign asset has can have one and only one remote location, but configured as "local" when sent to other channels.`

-> If chain is source of asset then prefix is done by IBC/XCM configs/pallets before sent as configured.

-> If chain is sink of asset then mapping is done by assets Registry/Router

 D. *XcmLocation( < LocalIdOnC as here> ) -> XcmLocation( < LocalIdOnC prefixed with route from Origin > ) -> LocalIdOnD*

-> Local asset has no remote location (None), foreign asset has one and only one remote location.
+> Local asset has no true remote location (None), foreign asset has one and only one remote location.

 #### Try other transfer flows